Welwyn Garden City Hockey Club

 Welwyn Garden City Hockey Club are a field hockey club based in Hatfield, Hertfordshire, England.
-They were established in 1921.
-The club train and play on the astroturf pitch at the University of Hertfordshire's De Havilland Sport Village.
+Established in 1921, the club celebrated its 100th anniversary in 2022.
+The club has both men's and women's hockey teams.
+They train and play on the astroturf pitch at the University of Hertfordshire's De Havilland Sport Village.

 Club

 The club have eight adults teams, all playing in the East Hockey League system.
 The club have also a very strong junior section called Welwyn Wasps.
 The club's main ambitions are to win leagues, develop players to their full potential, and also to let the players enjoy themselves when they train or play.

 Welwyn Garden City's current kit suppliers are Dita Field Hockey and they are currently without a shirt sponsor this season, they were sponsored by agency Key People before the 2009–2010 season.